adamsilver/fdpb/03-book-a-flight.md

 };
 ```

-The exact same approach can be used to support common typos.
-Just store the value inside the attribute.
+The attribute isn't reserved for endonyms—it can be used to store common typos too.

 #### How It Might Look